 What is Liposuction?

-Liposuction first came to the U.S. in the 80s, after its development in France in the 1970s.
-Originally, liposuction was quite a violent procedure.
+The Liposuction procedure first came to the U.S. in the 80s, after its development in France in the 1970s.
+Originally, lipo was quite a violent procedure.
 The cannulas used in those early days were relatively large and had to be moved about aggressively under the skin to break loose and suction out the fat cells.
 This caused extensive tissue trauma and bleeding, which led to bruising that could take months to fully clear.

 In the 30+ years since its debut, liposuction has come a long way.
 Today, liposuction with Dr. Duboys is a minimally invasive procedure with limited recovery.
 The incisions are tiny, usually not requiring stitches, and the bruising has vastly decreased.
 Plus, results are smoother and more contoured.
 What’s not to love about liposuction?